utaal/timely-affinity/README.md

 Worker 0 and 1 end up on cpus 0 and 1, respectively.
 Worker 2 and 3 (second process) end up on cpus 4 and 5, respectively.
 The first process' comm threads share cores 2 and 3, and the second process' comm threads share cores 6 and 7.

+Don't forget to ensure SMT (hyper-threading) is disabled or hyper-threads are excluded in the affinity (e.g. with `hwloc-bind ~pu:40-79` if cpus 40-79 are hyper-threads).